An SUV rolled and crashed on Interstate-75 Wednesday morning when one of

 of the vehicle and wreck.

-Emergency responders pronounced the driver dead at the scene of the accident.
+Emergency responders pronounced the driver dead at the scene of the

+auto accident.
 An additional six victims were taken to nearby hospitals for treatment

 in Fort Lauderdale and Plantation.
 Five passengers survived the crash,